tsuday/GAN/README.md

 This is implemented based on framework Tensorflow.

 ## Overview
-This project consists of two programs.
+This project consists of three programs.

 * _GAN.py_
     Main program of this project, and this is the imeplementation of GAN.